firoorg/firo-client/README.md

 If you want to allow the client to connect to an existing instance of zcoind, you can set the environment variable `ALLOW_EXISTING_ZCOIND` to `true`.
 Note that the existing zcoind instance will be shut down when the client exits.

+### Zcoind Connection Timeout

+By default, if zcoind fails to start within 30 seconds, Zcoin Client will timeout.
+This value can be changed with by setting the environment variable `ZCOIND_CONNECTION_TIMEOUT` to the number of seconds you want to change the timeout to.

 ## Getting Assistance

 If you need assistance with this project, you can join the official Zcoin Telegram group